eon-jones/eoncli/README.md

     <img width="1496" height="635" alt="image" src="https://github.com/user-attachments/assets/e6436041-2715-4c04-b947-2521c888dcbf" />

-# Edit the eon-get-token with your Project Donain name, Client ID and Secret to produce the token for the command line:
+# Edit the eon-get-token
   1. Your Eon project ID
   2. Your API Client ID
   3. Your API Client secret

-# Run commands
+# Run eon-get-token commands
   1. Run ./eon-get-token once. this will create the token file to be used with the commands

 # Eon Commands